prithaghosh/sars_cov2_scripts/README.md

 ```

 # pocket_extraction_sequence.cpp
-The prrogram requires two input files as positional arguments.
+The program requires two input files as positional arguments.
 The first file is a list of PDBs from which the pockets are being
 extracted.
 The filenames can be absolute or relative paths.
 Example file: